Easy-money bond trade gets flattened by U.S. yield curve

-NEW YORK, Dec 5 (Reuters) - One of the most popular and profitable bond trades of the post-crisis era is getting bowled over by a flattening U.S. Treasury yield curve.
+NEW YORK (Reuters) - One of the most popular and profitable bond trades of the post-crisis era is getting bowled over by a flattening U.S. Treasury yield curve.

 The strategy, favored over the past several years by the likes of Pimco and other big bond mavens, features buying securities around the steepest portion of the yield curve and holding them as they “roll down” the slope of the curve.